Addressing Malnutrition in Patients With Diabetes

 • Limiting sugar and sugary foods.

-• Reducing salt intake to 6 g or less a day.
+• Reducing salt intake to six grams or less a day.

-• Alcohol consumption should be strictly limited or cessated.
+• Alcohol consumption should be strictly limited or stopped.

 What Are the Important Considerations in Patients With Malnutrition and Diabetes?

 • First-line dietary advice means recommending more energy and protein-rich foods and keeping low-fat foods at bay.
 Small and frequent meals, including snacks and nourishing drinks, are preferred.
 This helps in decreasing the chances of hypoglycemia.
 Plenty of fluid intake between meals should be encouraged.
-However, drinks before meals should be avoided as they may cause early satiety and hence less food intake.
+However, drinks before meals should be avoided as they may cause early satiety and, hence, lower food intake.
 Sugary drinks should also be kept away, except in the case of hypoglycemia.

 • Enteral tube feeding or parenteral nutrition should be considered in patients with difficulty in oral intake and improper gastrointestinal tract functioning.
 However, oral nutrition support should be discontinued when the patient becomes comfortable ingesting food orally.
 Yet, the dietary recommendations need to be followed.

-• A registered dietician should be consulted to seek proper dietary education, especially regarding the timings of meals and portion size.
+• A registered dietician should be consulted to seek proper dietary education, especially regarding the timings of meals and portion sizes.

 Conclusion: